getsentry/rfcs/text/0141-linking-traces.md

 interface SpanContext {
   traceId: string,
   spanId: string,
-  traceFlags: string,
+  traceFlags: number,
 }

 type Attributes = Record<string, AttributeValues>
 type AttributeValues = string | boolean | number | Array<string> | Array<boolean> | Array<number>
 ```

-Note: On some platforms, the Otel `Link` interface exposes another optional property: `droppedAttributesCount`.
-POtel SDKs should support passing in this property as defined by the API but can further ignore it when serializing the span link to Sentry envelopes.
+Note: On some platforms, the Otel `Link` interface exposes other optional properties, for example `droppedAttributesCount` and `traceState`.
+POtel SDKs should support passing in this property as defined by the API but can choose to ignore it when serializing the span link to Sentry envelopes, or simply serialize it, too.
 In [JS for example](https://github.com/open-telemetry/opentelemetry-js/blob/main/api/src/trace/link.ts), the `droppedAttributeCount` can be passed, while [Python](https://github.com/open-telemetry/opentelemetry-python/blob/main/opentelemetry-api/src/opentelemetry/trace/span.py#L120) does not permit it.
-Non-Otel SDKs are free to ignore this property.
+Non-Otel SDKs are free to ignore these properties.

 Note II: POtel SDKs today already have to expose `addLink(s)` APIs, however we simply disregard the added links when serializing Otel spans to transaction event envelopes.
 Furthermore, for platform agnostic APIs, the non-POtel browser SDKs today also expose these methods.
 They simply no-op at the moment.